Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits

 In this work, we answer the question by carrying out systematic irradiation experiments on large-sample-size bipolar devices from the same manufacturer and the same lot.
 Three typical commercial off-the-shelf (COTS) bipolar devices with simple input stages are chosen as the research subjects.
-Remarkably, we find a general linear correlation between the irradiation response and the initial values of the IBC, which maintains for all investigated cases: three kinds of devices of different types and many irradiation conditions of different doses, dose rates, and temperatures. {We attribute this general phenomenon to a unique response of the energy distribution of interface traps ($D_{it}$) under irradiation: the generation of interface traps near the inital ones results in the enlarge of $D_{it}$, which demonstrates as a linearly-dependent component in the post-irradiation IBC; the generation of interface traps away from the initial ones results in the overall shift of $D_{it}$, which displays as an independent component in the post-irradiation IBC.} Based on the observed phenomenon, we examine the applicability of the traditional mean-value damage prediction method and propose a more accurate method for bipolar devices which display strong correlations between pre-irradiation and post-irradiation input bias currents.
+Remarkably, we find a general {linear dependence of the irradiation response on} the initial values of the IBC, which maintains for all investigated cases: three kinds of devices of different types and many irradiation conditions of different doses, dose rates, and temperatures. {We attribute this general dependence to a unique response of the energy distribution of interface traps ($D_{it}$) under irradiation: the generation of interface traps near the inital ones results in the enlarge of $D_{it}$, which demonstrates as a linearly-dependent component in the post-irradiation IBC; the generation of interface traps away from the initial ones results in the overall shift of $D_{it}$, which displays as an independent component in the post-irradiation IBC.} Based on the observed phenomenon, we examine the applicability of the traditional mean-value damage prediction method and propose a more accurate method for bipolar devices {whose post-irradiation IBCs display strong dependence on the pre-irradiation values}.